midl-dev/tezos-suite-docs/production-readiness.md

 The [terraform-gke-blockchain](https://github.com/midl-dev/terraform-gke-blockchain) repository contains boilerplate terraform code to deploy a kubernetes cluster.

-Start by declaring one empty cluster:
+Start by declaring one empty cluster and one terraform provider:

 ```
 module "terraform-gke-blockchain" {